 It does seem like there is something in the water, though.
 So watch out - YOU may be next.
 For those who are expecting, and those drinking the water, I have a few insights to offer.
 Obviously everyone's experience is different so I can only speak to what is going on with me and my belly.

-In Leavenworth, Oktoberfest is the "norm" the first 3 weekends in October.
-In previous years, I have enjoyed tromping around town with large groups of friends / crazy hat-wearing strangers, eating brats and drinking beer, and maybe even the chicken dance.
 This year, I still tried on funny hats and joined the group, but it's just not as fun when you're completely sober.
 The drunken breath of your friends make your stomach turn and that chicken dance just isn't as funny when you have complete control of your balance.

 Moving into my 2nd trimester, the nausea subsided, my energy came back, and yet - things are still a little "off".
 Traveling to market in LA last week was particularly eye-opening in that there are few to none ladies "with child" walking around the fashion district.
 In fact, I don't think most people in that industry are used to seeing "my kind of people" in person because they all seemed to be wondering what was going on in my stomach region.
 One of my favorite vendor reps thought I might have a "swollen stomach" and others just sort of avoided looking at my bowl full of jelly.